helium/HIP/0080-simplifying-dao-utility-score.md

 The IOT subDAO receives an explicit guarding factor to ensure its continued funding.

-As the Hotspot onboarding fee is no longer relevant to the new Score, all subDAO onboarding fees are reduced universally to $5 per Hotspot.
+As the Hotspot onboarding fee is no longer relevant to the new Score, subDAOs may find it advantageous to lower their onboarding fee, and may do so by subDAO governance.
+The minimum onboarding fee is $5 and may be changed by Helium DAO governance.
 A Hotspot must burn an onboarding fee towards each subDAO in which it participates.

 # Motivation